 Make the hotel experience the local community experience

 Research shows that when it comes to Generation Z deciding on travel accommodations, 16% will choose an Airbnb while 57% will choose a hotel.
 This is the opportunity for the hotel industry to capitalize on young travelers eager to see new places.
 Whether it be a week-long spring break trip to Nashville or a weekend in New York City, Gen Z wants to experience the destination city with their hotel accommodation.

 To fulfill this request, hotels need to connect the community culture to the guest experience.
-Hotels have gone different routes to do so including hosting musical performers, designing hotel rooms to reflect a standard downtown city apartment, and guiding tours to famous local attractions.
-The more unique, the better!
-If your hotel can assure guests a guaranteed piece of their city experience with a booking, Gen Z especially will appreciate their stay that much more.
+Hotels have taken different approaches, even getting a bit creative during COVID-19 with some trends that might be here to stay!
+Some of these approaches include hosting musical performers (or vertical concerts), designing hotel rooms to reflect a standard downtown city apartment, and guiding tours to famous local attractions.
+The more unique, the better, and if you can get your neighbors involved with some cross-promoting, even better!
+If your hotel can assure guests a guaranteed piece of their city experience with a booking, Gen Z will appreciate their stay that much more.

 Team up with micro-influencers

 Generation Z is a group of digital natives.
 They were born with a cell phone in their hand and the Instagram camera open ready to catch the next snap-worthy moment.
 Social media is the first language of this group, so that is going to be the best way to communicate with them.
 Instead of a corporate account attempting to connect with the digital natives, hotels should team up with micro-influencers to spread their brand to social media.